cakephp/docs/en/console-and-shells.rst

 		'parser' => $this->Model->getOptionParser()
 	));

-The above is an example of how could provide help and a specialized option parser for a shell's task.
+The above is an example of how you could provide help and a specialized option parser for a shell's task.
 By calling the Task's ``getOptionParser()`` we don't have to duplicate the option parser generation, or mix concerns in our shell.
 Adding subcommands in this way has two advantages.